Rails-Designer/attractivejs/README.md

 </button>

 <p id="content">
-  This element should toggle the `active` class when clicking the button below.
+  This element should toggle the `active` class.
 </p>
 ```